 Bharatbhooshan Tiwari is a software consultant by profession who occasionally dabbles in literature.
 He has spent the last few years shuttling between the West Coast of India and the East Coast of United States.
 He is translating John Berger’s Hold Everything Dear and Martin Espada’s Republic of Poetry into Hindi, as well as several other American poets, as well as a few Hindi poets into English.

-Robert Wynne earned his MFA in Creative Writing from Antioch University.
-He is the author of six chapbooks, and three full-length books of poetry.
-His first full-length collection, Remembering How to Sleep, was the recipient of the Poetry Society of Texas’ 2006 Eakin Book Award.
-His second full-length collection, Museum of Parallel Art, was published in February 2008 by Tebot Bach Press.
-Tebot Bach will be publishing his third collection, Self-Portrait as Odysseus, in 2011.
-He has won numerous prizes, and his poetry has appeared in magazines and anthologies throughout North America.
-He lives in Burleson, TX with his wife and three rambunctious dogs.
+Robert Wynne Robert Wynne earned his MFA in Creative Writing from Antioch University.
+A former co-editor of Cider Press Review, he has published 6 chapbooks, and 3 full-length books of poetry, the most recent being Self-Portrait as Odysseus, published in 2011 by Tebot Bach Press.
+He’s won numerous prizes, and his poetry has appeared in magazines and anthologies throughout North America.
+He lives in Burleson, TX with his wife and 2 rambunctious dogs.